udtrokia/Radiancy/markdown/basquiat/block.md

         {Block} with new_hash
 ```

-__the old Block Didn't changed but released.__
+__The old Block Didn't changed but released.__

-__the new Block inherited parts of the old with `...self`, but with a different hash.__
+__The new Block inherited parts of the old with `...self`, but with a different hash.__

-> You can try google, `Rust ownership`, `Rust move value`, `Rust value point` or directly the bug you meet.
+> You can google: `Rust ownership`, `Rust move value`, `Rust value point` or directly the bug you meet.

 #### Variable Address

-The last and the important.
-Here is an example to create a variable and change, copy, or quote it.
+The last and the important part.
+Here is an example to create a variable and change, copy, or borrow it.

 + Define a variable.

 ```rust
 let mut hasher = Sha256::new();
 ```
-Wait... why I added mut in the line?
+Wait... why I added `mut` in the line?

 __Here is a question of `Mutable`, `Copy`, `Clone`, `&`: what the hell with these methods?__

-> Recommend to read the docs, and I'll explain all of them in `Blockchain` field.
+> Recommend reading the docs, I'll explain all of them in `Blockchain` field.

 Acutally, mut `receive` the value of right side.
-And give us authority to change the value at the exact internal storage.
+And give us authority to change the value at a exact new internal storage.

 ## Summary

-+ __We need to be conscious of the ownership in Rust in high-level types.__
++ __Be conscious of the `ownership` in Rust in high-level types.__

-+ __Methods(Copy, Clone, mut, &) can be mixed up easily, take care of them.__
++ __Methods(Copy, Clone, mut, &) might be mixed up with no intention, take care of them.__